17 Best Thrift Stores in LA For Star-Studded Secondhand Clothing & More

 About Society of St. Vincent de Paul’s Thrift Stores Los Angeles

-Often considered the biggest thrift store in LA, the Society of St Vincent de Paul thrift store is the place to find clothing, shoes, accessories, furniture, bikes, mattresses, video games, books, music, appliances, electronics, and other household items.
+Often considered the biggest thrift store in LA, the Society of St Vincent de Paul thrift store is the place to find clothing, shoes, accessories, furniture, eco-friendly bicycles, mattresses, video games, books, music, appliances, electronics, and other household items.

 Between its two locations, a significant amount of general and clothing waste is diverted from landfills.